leviathanbadger/cc-web-components/README.md

 # @leviathanbadger/cc-web-components

-Experimenting with Codex to create WASM user controls/components mimicking some of the controls in Adobe CC products, written in Rust.
+Experimenting with Codex to create web components that mimic some of the controls found in Adobe CC products.
+The components are implemented entirely in TypeScript.

 One of the things I love about the Adobe Creative Cloud software is that there are new, very novel user components that make it easy and intuitive to work with data and information that otherwise don't have a